-You’ll love this Smoked Chicken Thighs recipe that creates lip-smacking chicken on your wood pellet smoker.
-Enjoy tender and smoky dark meat with crispy skin that gets its flavor from a brown sugar dry rub!
+You'll love these Traeger Smoked Chicken Thighs that create lip-smacking chicken on your Traeger pellet grill.
+Enjoy tender and smoky dark meat with crispy skin that gets its flavor from a delicious brown sugar dry rub!

 - budget friendly

 - smoky flavor goes great with southern sides

 - homemade dry rub is sweet and zesty